Gary and Patty Krosch to Receive Forest Park Forever’s Leffingwell Award

 “Gary and Patty are among the earliest and most dedicated volunteers in Forest Park Forever’s history,” said Lesley S. Hoffarth, Forest Park Forever President and Executive Director.
 “All of us in this organization and all 15.5 million annual Park visitors today benefit from their service, which now spans parts of five decades.”

 But Gary and Patty are quick to redirect credit to others.
 They insist the story is not about them, but about the Park itself and all those who loved it enough to make its restoration a reality.
-They are quick to reference other early Forest Park Forever co-founders, leaders and supporters like Mary Stolar, Peasy Love, Evelyn Newman, Caroline Laughlin, John Weil, Sue Clancy, Jim Mann and the Taylor family.
+They are quick to reference other early Forest Park Forever co-founders, leaders and supporters like Mary Stolar, Peasy Love, Evelyn Newman, Caroline Loughlin, John Weil, Sue Clancy, Jim Mann and the Taylor family.

 A new city, and a new cause